Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Hybrid framework

 \section{Hybrid framework}

 This work was done using the SMASH-vHLLE hybrid approach.
 SMASH is employed to sample the nucleons according to Woods-Saxon distributions and calculate the microscopic collision dynamics to provide a set of hadrons to serve as initial condition.
 The viscous hydrodynamic code vHLLE \cite{Karpenko:2013wva,Huovinen:2012is} is used to evolve the core until a predefined switching energy density, when a particlization hypersurface is constructed.
 The SMASH-hadron-sampler \cite{Karpenko:2015xea} samples hadrons according to the Cooper-Frye procedure, feeding them back into SMASH for the late stage hadronic rescattering.
 The communication between the codes is done by the Hybrid-handler \cite{sciarra_2025_15880337}, a convenient tool for hybrid approaches.
+The specific branches used are publicly available in \cite{branchHybrid}.
+This work was done using the SMASH-vHLLE hybrid approach.
+SMASH is employed to sample the nucleons according to Woods-Saxon distributions and calculate the microscopic collision dynamics to provide a set of hadrons to serve as initial condition.
+The viscous hydrodynamic code vHLLE \cite{Karpenko:2013wva,Huovinen:2012is} is used to evolve the core until a predefined switching energy density, when a particlization hypersurface is constructed.
+The SMASH-hadron-sampler \cite{Karpenko:2015xea} samples hadrons according to the Cooper-Frye procedure, feeding them back into SMASH for the late stage hadronic rescattering.
+The communication between the codes is done by the Hybrid-handler \cite{sciarra_2025_15880337}, a convenient tool for hybrid approaches.
+The specific branches used are publicly available in \cite{branchHybrid}.

 In the default hybrid configuration, the initial condition is based on a fixed hyperbolic time, set to the \emph{nuclear passing time}

 where $m_\mathrm{N}$ is the nucleon mass, $\sqrtsnn$ the center-of-mass energy between a nucleon pair, and $R_\mathrm{P(T)}$ is the radius of the projectile (target) nucleus.
 When a hadron crosses $\tau_0$, it is fed to vHLLE and removed from the evolution, so we call this initial condition ``iso-$\tau$''.